 In order to choose your insurance policy and pay the lowest price, be sure to compare the offers and prices.
 There are many online price comparators to help you make the best choice.

 Income taxes obviously depend on your income.
 But there are also local taxes, such as the residence tax which must be paid by both landlords and tenants.
-The good news is that in Paris, the rate of this tax is one of the lowest in France: it is less than 14% while the national average is 25%.
+The good news is that since January 1st of 2023, no one has to pay the residence tax on their main place of living.

 As for the household waste collection tax, it is paid by owners, but it can be included in your charges if you are a tenant.